bendeg/astrolabe/README.md

 You can freely (checkbox "libre") enter its RA/DEC (for negative values, only use "-" in RA heure or DEC degre text fields, not in "RA minute/DEC minute/RA seconde/DEC seconde)
 <br>
 <br>
-Extract 5 files from JAR file in same directory as jar file :
+If you only want to run the application for demonstration : download the executable JAR file astrolabe_java8_x64.jar (Java 8) and extract 5 files from JAR file in same directory as jar file :
 <ol>
 <li>stars3017-alluvb-name.txt</li>
 <li>stars3017-alluvb-pm.txt</li>